 - The Diocesan Code of Professional Responsibility (1998) was re-written as the Code of Conduct for Church Personnel of the Diocese of Raleigh.
 All personnel, all who work and “represent the Church by virtue of office, designated position, employment or contract” share high expectations for conduct and respect for those entrusted to our care.

-For more information, please also visit the USCCB Secretariat for Child and Youth Protection, This office is tasked with ensuring the implementation of the Charter and with supporting dioceses with their mission to provide a safe environment for children and youth.
-You may also contact the Diocese of Raleigh Office of Child and Youth Protection at 1-866-535-2733.
+For more information, please also visit the USCCB Secretariat for Child and Youth Protection.
+This office is tasked with ensuring the implementation of the Charter and with supporting dioceses with their mission to provide a safe environment for children and youth.
+You may also contact the Diocese of Raleigh Office of Child and Youth Protection at firstname.lastname@example.org or 1-866-535-7233.